Challenges and Solutions for Enrolling Children Requiring Medical Care in Daycare and Preschool

 Reference: "The Current Situation of Children Requiring Medical Care: Night 1 - A Place for Parents and Children" | NHK Online

 1-2.
-The Serious Issue of Nurse Shortage
+The Serious Issue of Nurse Shortages

-One major challenge hindering acceptance is the shortage of nurses.
+A major challenge hindering acceptance is the shortage of nurses.

-According to a survey by the Ministry of Health, Labor, and Welfare, 70% of municipalities cited the inability to secure nurses capable of providing medical care as a challenge in accepting children requiring medical care.
+According to a survey by the Ministry of Health, Labor and Welfare, 70% of municipalities cited the inability to secure nurses capable of providing medical care as a challenge in accepting children requiring medical care.

-Reference: "Guidelines for Supporting Children Requiring Medical Care in Daycare Centers" P6 | Ministry of Health, Labor, and Welfare
+Reference: "Guidelines on Supporting Children Requiring Medical Care in Daycare Facilities" P6 | Ministry of Health, Labor and Welfare

 The key point is "nurses capable of providing medical care."